appearition/samples-javascript/Module-AR/Edit/README.md

 # Troubleshooting

 1. Make sure you have registered an application on your Appearition platform account
-2. Make sure you generate an API Token for your registered applicatio
+2. Make sure you generate an API Token for your registered application
 3. Assign the following roles to the registered application:
     - ArCreator
     - ArEditorAll